Healthcare Provider Education to Reduce Epilepsy Care Disparities in Uganda (2020-2021)

 This Team in the News

-See earlier related team, Cultural and Practical Barriers to Epilepsy Care in Uganda (2018-2019).
+See related teams, Cultural and Practical Barriers to Epilepsy Care in Uganda (2021-2022) and Cultural and Practical Barriers to Epilepsy Care in Uganda (2018-2019).

 Image: Christopher Komakech demonstrates how to place electrodes for an EEG exam, from Fighting Epilepsy in Uganda with Tools and Teamwork, Duke Global Health Institute website